ibm-cloud-docs/vpc/bs_snapshots_about.md

 ### Encryption at rest and in transit
 {: #bs-snapshot-encryption}

 The snapshot has the same encryption type and encryption key as the parent volume (customer-managed or provider-managed).
-Snapshots are stored and retrieved from {{site.data.keyword.cos_full}}.
+Snapshots are stored and retrieved from the regional storage repository.
 Data is encrypted while in transit and stored in the same region as the original volume.

 ### Managing security and compliance
 {: #snapshots-vpc-manage-security}